-Obama calls for courage to oppose Obamacare repeal
+Obama calls for 'courage' to oppose Obamacare repeal

 (CNN)Former President Barack Obama called on members of Congress to oppose the repeal of the Affordable Care Act, his signature health care law, in a speech at the John F. Kennedy Library Foundation in Boston on Sunday.

-Obama's remarks, which he gave while receiving the 2017 John F. Kennedy Profile in Courage Award, are his first since the House voted to repeal and replace Obamacare on Thursday and mark a rare post-presidency appeal on a policy matter for the former President, who has steered clear of discussing political issues since leaving office.
+Obama's remarks, which he gave upon receiving the 2017 John F. Kennedy Profile in Courage Award, are his first since the House voted to repeal and replace Obamacare on Thursday and mark a rare post-presidency appeal on a policy matter for Obama, who has steered clear of discussing political issues since leaving office.

 Obama called on lawmakers to have the courage to "champion the vulnerable and the sick and the infirm."
 He said he hopes they understand that "courage does not always mean doing what is politically expedient, but what they believe deep in their hearts is right."

-The former President said there was a reason why health care reform had not been accomplished before: "It was hard."
+The former President also said there was a reason why health care reform had not been accomplished before: "It was hard."

+In his acceptance speech, Obama talked about the need for courage in times where politics "remains filled with division and discord, and everywhere we see the risk of falling into the refuge of tribe and clan."

+The former President also spoke about challenging the status quo and "fighting the good fight."
+Although Obama did not explicitly mention the health care vote from last week, he did focus much of his remarks on the need for health care for all Americans.
+He spoke of the courage of the men and women who were in Congress when he was President, who risked their political futures to pass the Affordable Care Act.